LowerMedia/item9andthemadhatters.com/wp-content/plugins/facebook-page-photo-gallery/readme.txt

 * For example, http://www.facebook.com/media/set/?set=a.209112642458743.46995.123369051033103 the ID is 209112642458743

-= Does FPPG 2.0 support the shortcode used in previous versions i.e FB-Album[] = No. It now uses Wordpress shortcode [fbphotos]
+= Does FPPG 2.6 support the shortcode used in previous versions i.e FB-Album[] = No. It now uses Wordpress shortcode [fbphotos]

 == Changelog ==
+= 2.0.6 =
+* Rewritten to adapt to new Facebook features
+* Added 3 sizes of thumbnails
+* Added PrettyPhoto gallery
 = 2.0.5 =
 * Minor fixes to Gallery
 = 2.0.4 =